drowe67/freebeacon/README.md

 # Introduction

+FreeDV beacon:
++ Listens for FreeDV signals, then transmits a reply.
++ Supports FreeDV 1600/700C/700D modes.
-FreeDV 1600 beacon.
-Listens for FreeDV signals, then transmits a reply.
-Places the received signal files on a web server.
-Requires a
++ Places the received signal files on a web server.
-Linux machine with a sound card and RS232-PTT interface to your radio.
-Just one sound card is required.
-Can run on machines as small as a Raspberry Pi.
++ Requires a Linux machine with a sound card and RS232-PTT (or Hamlib CAT) interface to your radio.
++ Just one sound card is required.
++ Can run on machines as small as a Raspberry Pi.

 When a "trigger" string is detected in the rx FreeDV text message (e.g. "hello beacon", or the beacon callsign), the beacon will transmit a signal report back to you.